samurott1123/instacracker/README.md

 Agradecemos por entrar em contato com o Facebook.

 PS: A few improvements are commented but not implemented.
-Fell free do do it and make a pull request
+Fell free to do it and make a pull request